-As thousands of Americans plan for the ritual of spring cleaning, health care professionals at Monroe Carell Jr. Children’s Hospital at Vanderbilt want to add one more area to the list: medicine cabinets.
+For those doing spring cleaning, health care professionals at Monroe Carell Jr. Children’s Hospital at Vanderbilt want to add an area to the clean-up list: medicine cabinets.

 Cleaning out unused and unwanted medications is an important step in the deep clean and decluttering process, said Erin Quinn, PharmD, pharmacy manager at Children’s Hospital.

 Leftover medications stored in cabinets, either in the kitchen or bathrooms, can easily get into the wrong hands, warns Quinn.

 “There are a lot of safety benefits to cleaning out the area where you store your household medications,” she said.
 “One is to decrease the potential for accidents.
 Medication disposal for those that you no longer take reduces the risk of accidental ingestion, either by you or someone else.